halljc76/PythonSnake/README.md

 # PythonSnake

 Project using the pygame library to create a 2D Snake game.
-To-do:
-- Cleanup code; Consider creating a Globals file that will house commonly-used variables across multiple classes.
-- Change caption for the GameIntro class.
+Created Jun 19, 2020.